-Figure 6.14 Password communication data configuration (Example of Transmission)
+Figure 6.14 Password Communication Data Configuration (Example of Transmission)

-- (3) Password Setting/Releasing/Verification - Password setting
+- (3) Password setting/releasing/verification - Password setting

 Password system uses a part of a user program.
 Therefore, special process is not required for password setting.
-At the time when a program is programmed to the code flash, a password is set.
+At the time when a program is programmed to the code Flash, a password is set.

-• Password releasing

-To release a password, chip erasing (entire erasing) of code flash (except user information area) and of data flash are required.
-A password is released at the time when the entire area of code and data flash are initialized to "0xFF".

-• The case where password verification is unnecessary.

-When the entire area of the code flash and data flash are "0xFF", the product is determined as a blank product.
+- Password releasing To release a password, the entire erasing of code Flash (except user information area) and of data Flash are required.
+A password is released at the time when the entire area of code and data Flash are initialized to "0xFF". - Case where password verification is unnecessary When all data in the entire area of the code Flash and data Flash are "0xFF", the micro controller is determined as a blank.
 At this time, password verification is not performed.

-For example, even if code flash area is all "0xFF" a password error occurs as long as data remains in data flash.
+For example, even if all data in the code Flash is all "0xFF", a password error occurs as long as data remains in data Flash.
 In this case, perform chip erasing.

-(4) Password Setting Values and Setting Ranges
+(4) Password setting values and setting ranges

-A password must be set according to the condition described in "Table 6.14 Password setting values and setting ranges".
+A password must be set according to the condition described in Table 6.12 Password Setting Values and Setting Ranges.
 Unless the condition is met, a password error occurs.

-Password Blank product Non blank product PNSA (Address where the password length is stored) Necessary (Note2) 0x5E001000 ≤ PNSA ≤ Maximum memory address PCSA (Address where the start address used for password comparison) Necessary (Note2) 0x5E001000 ≤ PCSA ≤ Maximum memory address -254 Password length Necessary (Note2) 255 Password input(Note1) Necessary (Note2) Necessary (Note3) Password range N/A 0x5E001000 ≤ PNSA ≤ Maximum memory address
+Password Blank product Non blank product PNSA range (Address where the password length is stored) Necessary (Note 2) 0x5E001000 ≤ PNSA ≤ Maximum memory address PCSA range (Address where the start address used for password comparison) Necessary (Note 2) 0x5E001000 ≤ PCSA ≤ Maximum memory address-254 Password length Necessary (Note 2) 255 Password input (Note1) Necessary (Note 2) Necessary (Note 3) Password range N/A 0x5E001000 ≤ PNSA ≤ Maximum memory address

-Table 6.14 Password setting values and setting ranges ------------ --
+Table 6.12 Password Setting Values and Setting Ranges ------------ --